linz/postgresql-tableversion/doc/table_version.md

 **Notes**

-All assoicated objects created for the versioning will be dropped.
+All associated objects created for the versioning will be dropped.

 **Example**